skip to Main Content

 Limitations and Issues

 Receiving assets could be a problem for certain beneficiaries, such as a child with special needs who depends on Medicaid and other public benefits.
-If the account amount is large enough, it could be advisable to do special needs planning to avoid the assets interfering with the receipt of public benefits.
+If the account amount is large enough, it could be advisable to do special needs planning with an Arkansas special needs planning lawyer to avoid the assets interfering with the receipt of public benefits.

 At McClelland Law Firm, we believe that limiting our practice areas provides the greatest value to our clients.
 To us, value means providing exceptional service and efficient processes for each of our practice areas.